Purdue-CS193/homework-0-NehaNaladala/index.md

-# Neha Naladala's First CS193 Homework
+Testing # Neha Naladala's First CS193 Homework

 - Love the upperclassmen's dedication towards this course.
 - Love that I'm learning the gaps in my major through this course.
 I wouldn't have known how to navigate GitHub otherwise.